Macrometacorp/jsC8/docs/Reference/Collection/DocumentManipulation.md

 `async collection.remove(documentHandle, [opts]): Object`

-Deletes the document with the given _documentHandle_ from the collection.
+Deletes the document with the given `documentHandle` from the collection.

-**Note**: The _policy_ option is not available when using the driver with C8 3.0 as it is redundant when specifying the _rev_ option.
+Note:- The `policy` option is not available when using the driver with C8 3.0 as it is redundant when specifying the `rev`option.

 **Arguments**